Kyriosity/read-write/README+/pencraft/README+/memes/README.md

 <picture><img alt="&nbsp;Pile/stack of punchcards in 1966" src="../../../_rsc/_img/photo/hist/1966.punch_cards-stack.jpg" /></picture><br/>
 _(Tell grandma how much space your source files take ...)_

 A store of punched cards for a casual program.
-I'm proud to have a [little experience](../essays/README+/punchcard.md) of dealing with them.
+I'm proud to have some [little experience](../essays/README+/punchcard.md) of dealing with them.

 </details>